Personal Identity and Uploading Mark

 uploading in particular.
 In the next three sections I will offer arguments

-can apply this lesson to thinking about personal identity.
-The Vorlons, with
+this lesson to thinking about personal identity.
+The Vorlons, with their

-their ability to see into the future, say the news is grim.
-In less than twelve
+ability to see into the future, say the news is grim.
+In less than twelve hours

 memories and some mobility, and impair your intelligence.
 Your stroke will not